angular/angular/aio/content/guide/dependency-injection-providers.md

 # Defining Dependency providers

 In order for Angular to know how to create a dependency, it needs a provider factory function.
-A provider factory function is a plain function that Angular can call in order to create a dependency.
+A provider factory function is a plain function that Angular can call to create a dependency.
 By configuring providers, you can make services available to the parts of your application that need them.

 A dependency [provider](guide/glossary#provider) configures an injector with a [DI token](guide/glossary#di-token), which that injector uses to provide the runtime version of a dependency value.